gatsbyjs/gatsby/docs/docs/conceptual/choosing-a-cms.md

 - **JSON** or **YAML** is a common choice for hierarchical data (for example, a site navigation tree), especially when the underlying content is stored in Markdown.

 - **Web-based spreadsheets**, like **Airtable** or **Google Sheets**, are common use cases for tabular data.
-Airtable used this to [power their store locator](https://www.gatsbyjs.com/blog/2020-05-07-gatsby-delivers-impossible-burgers-map/), and [ProPublica used this as a database](https://www.gatsbyjs.com/blog/2019-03-29-interview-with-david-eads/) for interactive data journalism graphics.
+[Impossible Foods used Airtable to power their store locator](https://www.gatsbyjs.com/blog/2020-05-07-gatsby-delivers-impossible-burgers-map/), and [ProPublica used Google sheets as a database](https://www.gatsbyjs.com/blog/2019-03-29-interview-with-david-eads/) for interactive data journalism graphics.

 - Other domain-specific solutions for specific parts of the website (e.g., having a Careers page pull data from Greenhouse or Lever).